Labral Tear Chiropractor in Kansas City

 Joint mobilizations focusing on cervical and thoracic spine and the scapulothoracic joints are effective to ensure proper mobility of the joints associated with the shoulder and more holistically provide treatments for a labral tear in Kansas City.

-Active rehabilitation exercises are used to help provide adequate stabilization to the glenohumeral joint and scapulae to reduce strain on the labrum and rotator cuff.
+Our chiropractors use active rehabilitation exercises to help provide adequate stabilization to the glenohumeral joint and scapulae to reduce strain on the labrum and rotator cuff.
 The integration of these therapies can help manage or reduce pain and restore better function without the use of surgery.

 Possible Treatments for labral tears